cyberjack256/pki_course/README.md

 ```text
 Many frameworks provide a definition as well as ways to organize, implement, and manage identity access management.
 Control Objectives for Information and Related technologies (COBIT), the US National Institute of Standards and Technology (NIST) Cyber Security Framework, and the International Organization for Standardization (ISO) 27000 all provide frameworks for IAM.
 ```
 5. The Five A's of Enterprise IAM
 ```Text
 In their book "Identity Attack Vectors," authors Morey J. Haber and Darran Rolls provide a stripped-down definition and scope for how to see identity management as a set of universal principles that apply to all of the established security frameworks--providing a universal approach to IAM.
 For the purpose of this course I have adopted this universal set of principles.

 The Five A's cover Authentication, Authorization, Administration, Audit, and Analytics.
 ```
 6. Identity and Access Management Solutions?
+7. Summary

 # Active Directory Domain Controller
 ## Section 2: Project 1: Setup First Identity Solution for Jack's Chiropractic Center

-1. Problem: Jack's employees all use credentials that are local on the endpoint they are logging into.
+1. Introduce the Problem: Jack's employees all use credentials that are local on the endpoint they are logging into.
 2. Introduction to Windows Active Directory
 3. Active Directory Components (Domain, Forest, Trees, Schema and GC)
 4. Create First VM in Azure for Domain Controller